kenhowardpdx/simplicatedweb/_posts/2013-10-09-coming-to-terms-with-google-analytics.md

 title: Coming To Terms With Google Analytics' (not provided)
 date: "2013-10-09 16:44:18"
 layout: post
 excerpt: If you're not already tracking visitors on your site with an analytics software, you should be.
-But there are a some things you should be aware of.
+But there are a some things you should know.
 ---

 If you're not already tracking visitors on your site with an analytics software, you should be.
-But there are a some things you should be aware of.
+But there are a some things you should know.

 #### What is Google Analytics Good At?

 Great question.
-It is good for reviewing targeted data points like bounce rate, duration of visit, content interest, landing pages, traffic source and a dozen other metrics.
+Google Analytics is a great resource for reviewing targeted data points like bounce rate, duration of visit, content interest, landing pages, traffic source and a dozen other metrics.

 #### What is Google Analytics Bad At?